nano11bravo/nano.github.io/resume.markdown

 <br />
 My github repositories are available here. [https://www.github.com/nano11bravo](https://www.github.com/nano11bravo)
 <br /><br />
-Or you can always contact me by using this [contact form](./contact)!
+Or you can always send messages to me by using this [contact form](./contact)!